Allan Williams, who set up Beatles' early gigs, dies at 86

 Williams personally drove the band to Hamburg in a cramped van in 1960 for an extended series of nightclub shows that honed their stamina and live skills.
 He is sometimes described as their first manager.

-The band eventually had a falling-out with Williams and moved on to be managed by Brian Epstein, who helped clean up their scruffy image and get them a record deal after a series of rejections.
+The band eventually fell out with Williams and moved on to be managed by Brian Epstein, who helped clean up their scruffy image and get them a record deal after a series of rejections.

 "His legacy will continue to be told for years to come," said King.